 Second, and more significantly, the court noted that parents have a legal duty in Pennsylvania to support a child who has a physical or mental condition that exists at the time the child reaches 18 and that prevents the child from becoming self-supporting.
 Children whose physical or mental conditions limit their ability to support themselves are considered "unemancipated" and are entitled to extended support.
 When an unemancipated, disabled child accepts goods or services from businesses or medical providers, parents can be held directly responsible for paying those businesses or medical providers.

+For parents of disabled children in Pennsylvania, supporting that child beyond the age of 18 is most likely a legal obligation.
 Just how extended this support must be, for what period of time, at what amount, and under what limitations remains unclear.
 What is certain is that a child who achieves his or her majority with physical or mental limitations that prevent him or her from employment is entitled to some continued parental support.
 A parent of an adult disabled child should be sure to stay aware of the child's dealings with creditors.
 If a parent pays a bill for the child, he or she should advise the creditor of whether future payments can be expected from the parent.